zeroasterisk/react-iframe-resizer-super/README.md

 - `iframeResizerEnable` (bool) [true]
 - `iframeResizerOptions` (object) see all supported [iframe-resizer](http://davidjbradshaw.github.io/iframe-resizer/) options.
-- `iframeResizerUrl` (string) URL to the client JS for injecting into the iframe.
+- `iframeResizerUrl` (string || bool) URL to the client JS for injecting into the iframe.
 This only works for `content` type, at the moment.
 The default URL is `https://cdnjs.cloudflare.com/ajax/libs/iframe-resizer/3.5.8/iframeResizer.contentWindow.min.js`.
-If you wanted to disable this, you could set it to an empty string `''`
+If you wanted to disable this, you could set it to {false}
 - `frameBorder` (number) [0] optionally set a frameBorder
 - `id` (string) optionally set an id property
 - `className` (string) optionally set a className property